 In most cases, the life insurance company will want information on the following criteria:

-It is important that you provide as much information as possible on the application, as this can prevent the underwriters from having to ask for additional details.
+Give them as much info as you can, as this can prevent the underwriters from having to ask for additional details.
 Should this happen, it can slow down the underwriting process, lengthening the time before you hear back from the insurer regarding your approval for coverage.

 In addition, by providing more detailed answers, you are also showing the underwriters that you have your condition under control.
 This can actually improve your chances of being approved for the life insurance coverage.